 Charter offers voice communications services over its broadband network using voice over Internet protocol ("VoIP") services.
 The FCC has ruled that competitive telephone companies that support VoIP services, such as those Charter offers its customers, are entitled to interconnect with incumbent providers of traditional telecommunications services, which ensures that Charter's VoIP services can compete in the market.
 The scope of these interconnection rights is being reviewed in a current FCC proceeding, which may affect Charter's ability to compete in the provision of voice services or result in additional costs.
 The FCC has also declared that certain VoIP services are not subject to traditional state public utility regulation.
 The full extent of the FCC preemption of state and local regulation of VoIP services is not yet clear.
-Telecommunications companies generally are subject to other significant regulation which could also be extended to VoIP providers.
-If additional telecommunications regulations are applied to Charter's VoIP service, it could cause Charter to incur additional costs.
-The FCC has already extended certain traditional telecommunications carrier requirements to many VoIP providers such as Charter, including E-9-1-1, Universal Service Fund collection, Communications Assistance for Law EnforcementAct ("CALEA") obligations, privacy of Customer Proprietary Network Information, number porting, rural call completion reporting, disability access and discontinuance of service requirements.
+Telecommunications regulations are applied to Charter's VoIP service, it could cause Charter to incur additional costs.
+The FCC has already extended certain traditional telecommunications carrier requirements to many VoIP providers such as Charter, including E-9-1-1, Universal Service Fund collection, Communications Assistance for Law Enforcement Act ("CALEA") obligations, privacy of Customer Proprietary Network Information, number porting, rural call completion reporting, disability access and discontinuance of service requirements.
 In November 2011, the FCC released an order significantly changing the rules governing intercarrier compensation payments for the origination and termination of telephone traffic between carriers, including VoIP service providers like Charter.
 The Tenth Circuit Court of Appeals upheld the rules in May 2014.
 The new rules will result in a substantial decrease in intercarrier compensation payments over a multi-year period.